youwen5/web/routes/software/+epilogue.typ

 There are a few essential features I still need to add though.
 We can get information out of a document, but we still need to pass information back in---for example, we might pass in a list of recent blog posts for rendering a feed.
 I also want stuff like Atom/RSS feeds.
-But overall, it’s everything I want out of a static site generator---namely, the actual experience of writing markup is amazing thanks to Typst.
+But overall, it's everything I want out of a static site generator---namely, the actual experience of writing markup is amazing thanks to Typst.
 I can define functions, create libraries for shared utilities and components, pull in